 This is the story of one of the worst bugs I’ve ever investigated in my entire career.
 This is the story of…

 This was no ordinary memory leak.
 No unbalanced malloc/free or new/delete was this.
 No circular references with reference counting pointers.
 No queues not being emptied.
 No file descriptors being dropped.
 When we program we assume certain things.
 We assume that we live in an orderly universe that obeys physical laws.

 We assume that the gods are sane.

-dark and stormy night bright cloudless day (we’re in Southern California).
+It was a dark and stormy night bright cloudless day (we’re in Southern California).
 We’d just pushed out a series of updates to ZeroTier Central to address one of our largest customers’ performance concerns, not to mention dealing with the high load that comes with growth in general.
 I’m a believer in trying to fix performance issues before throwing more hardware at the problem, so we worked hard to factor out a fragile and CPU-intensive coupling between our controller microservice (written in C++) and our backend (written in NodeJS) in favor of a faster and simpler one.

-After uttering those famous last words of “it worked in dev and staging,” we pushed it to live.
+After uttering those famous last words of "it worked in dev and staging", we pushed it to live.
 Everything came back up and all remained calm.
 Load dropped a bit.
 Things seemed to be working well.
 We went home for the weekend.
 (We usually try to avoid shipping on Fridays, but this one was kind of critical.)